The

 I owe it to NO ONE to disclose my medical history to prove my validity, ever—especially not in this discourse.

 Neither do these actors, nor anyone else you encounter.
 That's the point!
 Everyone has a right to bodily privacy.
+Everybody has the right to tell their story on their own time.

 “Do you even have an eating disorder?
 You should be ashamed for inserting yourself."